Khalifa bin Hamad Al Thani

-The son accused his father of treason and demanded that Interpol arrest him.
-The former Emir charges his father with 4 charges that include his execution.

 He died during the reign of his grandson, the current Emir, Tamim bin Hamad Al Thani.

 Early years

 Sheikh Khalifa was born in Doha in 1932.
-He was the son of Hamad bin Abdullah Al Thani and grandson of Abdullah bin Jassim Al Thani.
+He was the son of Sheikh Hamad bin Abdullah Al Thani and grandson of Emir Abdullah bin Jassim Al Thani.

 Career

 In 1957, Khalifa was appointed Minister of Education.
 Then, he was appointed Deputy Emir.
 He was named as the heir apparent on 24 October 1960.
 In the 1960s, he also served as Prime Minister and Minister of Finance.